+To be determined

+Needed Resources: To be determined

+Section 4 Strategy Expand after school and summer programming

-With the zoned public middle and high schools that service the target area being outside the ten-minute walking radius (Two Rivers Middle School and McGavock High School both 8 miles away), the ability for community youth to engage in meaningful after-school programming is greatly hindered.
-On average, approximately 60% of respondents from the resident needs assessment felt the community did not provide enough after-school programming for children ages 5-18.
+With the zoned public middle and high schools that service the target area being outside the ten-minute walking radius (Two Rivers Middle School and McGavock High School at 8 miles away), the ability for community youth to engage in meaningful after-school programming is greatly hindered.
+On average, approximately 60% of respondents from the resident Needs Assessment felt the community did not provide enough after school programming for children ages 5-18.
 Of the providers that do exist within the neighborhood, many already operate at capacity.
-Youth Encouragement Services provides after-school programming, including homework assistance, with transportation services, but is limited to approximately 70 children.
+Youth Encouragement Services provides after school programming, including homework assistance, with transportation services, but is limited to approximately 70 children.
 Harvest Hands CDC provides expansive after-school programming, including enrichment and homework assistance for younger children and social entrepreneurship opportunities for high school students.
 Trevecca Nazarene Community Church provides their Kid Power and Youth Power programming for elementary and middle school students, reaching capacity at approximately 70 children.
-Napier Elementary's LEAD after-school program, funded by 21st century funding, services 60 children from Napier and the community.
+Napier Elementary's LEAD after school program, funded by 21st

+century funding, services 60 children from Napier and the community.
 Children participate in enrichment activities such as band, cheerleading, chess, African drumming, drama and a STEAM (science, technology, engineering, arts and math) club.
 Once summer arrives, opportunities for programming remain limited.
 For instance, the Napier Community Center operates a summer program for kids, but reaches facility capacity at approximately 120 children.
 Napier Elementary offers a Read to Be Ready program through grant funding.
-Starting in 2018, the program will serve 20 rising first through third grade students needing intentional reading support.
+Starting in 2018, the program will service 20 rising first through third grade students needing intentional reading support.
 Furthermore, in partnership with William Morris, a valued Napier partner, the school will host a school-wide summer camp for Napier Elementary students over three weekends in July.
-Knowing quality after-school and summer programming can increase a child's affinity towards academic pursuits as well as address chronic issues like truancy and drop-out rates, the Education Work Group determined that focusing on opportunities outside the classroom would be most impactful.
-With over 700 children below the age of 18 within the target area, there is substantial need to expand existing programming and create new programming in order to provide meaningful enrichment experiences after school and during the summer months.
-The following implementation strategies look to address this need through transportation partnerships, expanded capacity options, and new providers.
+Knowing quality after school and summer programming can increase a child's affinity towards academic pursuits as well as address chronic issues like truancy and drop-out rates, the education Work Group determined that focusing on opportunities outside the classroom would be most impactful.
+With over 700 children below, the age of 18 within the target area, there is substantial need to expand existing programming and create new programming in order to provide meaningful enrichment experiences after school and during the summer months.
+The following implementation strategies look to address this need through transportation partnerships, expanded capacity options, and new providers,

 Metric: Percent of residents who feel the community offers adequate after-school programming

+- Current: 17%

+- 5-Year Goal: 40%

 Metric: Percent of zoned high schools who drop out prior to graduation

+- Current: 22%

+- 5-Year Goal: 15%

+Implementation Strategies

-D.2.1 Partner with Metro Nashville Transit Authority(MTA), Metro Nashville Public Schools (MNPS) and local service providers to establish new transportation routes and schedules to enhance access to resources outside of the target area
+2.1 Partner with Metro Nashville Transit

+Authority, Metro Nashville Public Schools

+and local service providers to establish new

+transportation routes and schedules to enhance

+access to resources outside of the target area

 This project looks to address the transportation barriers experienced by middle and high school students.
 With much after-school and extracurricular programming offered at the schools themselves, providing dedicated transit options for students would allow them to take advantage of these opportunities.
-Furthermore, this project calls for collaboration between MTA, MNPS and service providers to determine if additional stops are feasible that could transport students from school directly to and/or near after-school providers.
+Furthermore, this project calls for collaboration between MTA, MNPS and service providers to determine if additional stops were feasible that could transport students from school directly to and/or near after-school providers.

+Implementation Leads: